MattGomb/module2-capstone/README.md

 # Project Name

 > This is the second capstone project of the Microverse program.
 Our project is a pokémon index, listing the original 151 from the first season.
+  The project was set up via webpack, the testing was done with jest, and we used babel to compile the JavaScript.

 ## Built With

-- Major languages
+- JavaScript, HTML, CSS
-- Frameworks
+- webpack, jest, babel
-- Technologies used
+- Git, GitHub, Gitflow, VSCode

 ## Live Demo (if available)